What Happens When You Get Whiplash in a Car Accident?

 A car accident may happen in a single moment of time, but it can cause injuries that linger for quite some time after the fact.
 One injury that’s notorious for causing lingering pain and frustration is whiplash.

 The negligence of another driver can have lasting consequences for your health and quality of life.
 If you have symptoms of whiplash, it’s important to know what happened to your body in the accident – and the legal recourse you have under Oklahoma law.
+An experienced whiplash attorney can help.

 Whiplash is a neck injury caused by sudden forward and backward motion of the head.
 The rapid bending of the neck can strain the muscles, discs, nerves, and tendons that make up the neck.
 Whiplash can occur in several situations, such as falls and contact sports, but it is most common in rear-end car accidents.